 - Bold & Italics: Use sparingly – only when you really want to get a reader’s attention.

-- All Caps: Do not use all caps within the text.
-YOU DON’T WANT TO SHOUT AT YOUR READERS.
+- All Caps: Do not use all caps within the text unless you want to SHOUT AT YOUR READERS.

 Active vs. Passive Voice

 SEO analyzers (and most people) prefer the active voice instead of the passive voice.
 In the active voice, the subject acts on an object.
 In the passive voice, the object is acted upon by the subject.

 - Passive Voice: The closet can be organized in several ways.
 With the hangers placed backward, you will know what you have worn.